ShngJZ/LiDAR-Filter-Dev/README.md

 ## Processed Datasets
 We provide binary masks over the LiDAR scans of five datasets, namely, KITTI, KITTI360, NuScenes, Waymo and DDAD.
-The masks are provided in a hdf5 format and be accessed [here](https://huggingface.co/datasets/girish1511/RePLAY).
+The masks are provided in a hdf5 format [here](https://huggingface.co/datasets/girish1511/RePLAY).
 The masks can be retrieved using the following script:

 ```python
 import h5py